Wormwood(Artemisia absinthium)

 Humidity: Drying

 This plant is used as a bitter to counteract poor appetite and for IgA nephropathy.
 Extracts of A. absinthium have been shown to decrease TNF-a (Tumor Necrosis Factor alpha).
-It functions in a manner similar to biologics like Humira®, Enbrel®, and Remicade®, etc.
+It functions in a manner like the biologics Humira®, Enbrel®, and Remicade®, etc.

 Cautions According To WebMD